b-ranson/courseCompare/README.md

 We want to implement a way for FSU Students to be able to view and compare their schedule to their peers.
 We also have included a review system for courses so students can view and prepare for future classes based on reviews.
 This project is a spin off of RateMyProfessor with a social media aspect and basing the site more on courses rather than professors.

 ### Extra UI Details to Know
+- N/A. The site should be self-explanatory to browse and interact with.
+All input areas have guides/examples on expected input.
 ### Libraries Being Used
 - Django framework
 - MySQL